Feliks151450/Hackintosh-for-HP-zbook-studio-G5/README.md

 # HP ZBOOK G5 STUDIO EFI
 This laptop makes a pretty good hackintosh and supports next to all features, I'm still working on it.
 It's reliable so far and got good battery life.

 # What works
+ Supporting MacOS 12
  UHD630 with 1536MB VRAM
  Brightness controls
  USB type A ports (2.0 & 3.0)